 Throughout their Upper School experience, students are exposed to a variety of guest speakers through assemblies.
 These events may include political debates, speakers focused on a particular career or professional area, alumni sharing their past and recent experiences, or current students sharing personal challenge projects, as well as community service activities, summer programs, or internship experiences.

-At the end of twelth-grade, students participate in a culminating experience that allows them to reflect on their high school years and to plan for the next stage of life.
+At the end of 12th grade, students participate in a culminating experience that allows them to reflect on their high school years and to plan for the next stage of life.

 As students move through the experiential learning program, they are encouraged to pursue their interests when they choose community service activities, their personal challenge project, and summer programs.
 In addition, opportunities are provided for job shadowing experiences and internships.
 Students also have the opportunity to explore areas of interest through elective courses, flex credits, and our travel and exchange programs.

 For students who wish to pursue an area of interest in greater depth, there is the option of graduating with a concentration.
-Possible concentrations and the faculty adviser for each are listed below.
+Possible concentrations are listed below.
 Students may also request a concentration in a different area.